There are some things a mother really doesn't need to stress about

 Stop beating yourself up for your mistakes, and start embracing them as vital life experiences that helped you get to where you are now.

-Finding our place in this world has been drilled into us for so long now that we’ve almost started to believe that fitting in is vital to a happy life.
+Meeting the status quo and finding your place in this world has been drilled into most of us for so long now that we’ve almost started to believe that fitting in is vital to a happy life.
 Going along with the crowd, however, almost never results in true happiness.
-Following your heart and your true passions are far more likely lead you down a better road.
+By trying to fit in with certain groups, you’re sacrificing the beautiful things that make you unique.
+But why would you want to change who you are as a person for other people?
+Following your heart and your true passions are far more likely to lead you down a better road.

 Stop getting caught up trying to look a certain way to others, or belong to a group.
 All that matters is that you feel fulfilled by whatever path you choose in life.